Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WORDS.md

 Thanks to...

 # Grammar
+## Seek, Seek for
+Seek:
+"Seek" is a verb that means to attempt to find or search for something.
+It is a more direct and concise way of expressing the act of searching or looking for something.
+For example:
+"I seek knowledge."
+(Direct and concise)
+"She seeks happiness."
+(Direct and concise)

+Seek for:
+"Seek for" is a less common variation of the verb "seek."
+It also means to search for or look for something, but it is somewhat more formal and less commonly used in everyday speech.
+It may appear in formal writing or older texts.
+For example:
+"They sought for answers to their questions." `(Formal or older style)` In many cases, you can use "seek" or "seek for" `interchangeably` without a significant difference in meaning.
+However, as mentioned earlier, `"seek" is the more common and straightforward choice in contemporary English`.
+So, unless you have a specific reason to use "seek for" for stylistic or formal purposes, it's generally preferable to use "seek" alone.
 ## Cloth， Clothes, Clothing
 Cloth:
 "Cloth" refers to a material or fabric that is made from fibers such as cotton, wool, silk, etc. It's the raw material that clothing is typically made from.